devz097/.NET_RapidCRUD/Dapper.FastCrud.ModelGenerator/README.md

 ## Entity generation using a database first approach (limited to SQL Server)

-Entity generation can be performed by installing the NuGet package ``Dapper.FastCrud.ModelGenerator`` and by creating
+Entity generation can be performed by installing the NuGet package ``Devz.RapidCRUD.ModelGenerator`` and by creating
 your own (``*Config.tt``) files that use the generic template provided in this package.
 Head over to the wiki section on the project website for more details.